 As stated in the opening paragraph, too many clematis plants die early because of unsuitable treatment.
 We have all heard about clematis being "difficult".
 Walter Hörsch writes here for the gardener with comparatively limited experience.
 He deals with planting, pruning, pests and diseases and also offers suggestions for propagation by several methods.

 So far this latest guide is available only in German, written as it is for those German gardeners who need practical advice but who may not be able to cope with the many books printed in English.
 This is a problem Walter has identified for some years and it is clear that interest in clematis is growing in Germany, as it is in other parts of eastern and northern Europe.
-Appropriately for a handbook written for the gardener rather than the expert, the book includes almost every one of the types recommended by the I.Cl.S. in the Clematis for Beginners List.
+Appropriately for a handbook written for the gardener rather than the expert, the book includes almost every one of the types recommended by the I.Cl.S. in our Recommended Clematis.
 There is also a short section giving useful addresses and a short bibliography.
 The book is of course indexed.

 Anyone with some German would find this little book a useful addition to the Garden Library, even the experienced enthusiast.
 It is attractive, clear and nicely illustrated, with flower colours generally well represented.
 Perfection in that area is of course almost impossible to achieve every time, if only because Nature does it so much more accurately than we can.

 A well organized if unpretentious book, it must be good value at only 7.95 Euros.